rlwest/SGOMS_Template/README.md

 and it can be interupted, in which case it will finish the unit task it is doing and switch planning units appropriately
 ## 4 Button Expert
+This is an SGOMS model of an android phone game which can be found here:

+https://play.google.com/store/apps/details?id=appinventor.ai_rlwest.FourButtonExpert_Demo2

-This is an SGOMS model of an android phone game which can be found here: https://play.google.com/store/apps/details?id=appinventor.ai_rlwest.FourButtonExpert_Demo2 This model does not have the interuption option but it has an option to run a planning unit in a faster way
+This model does not have the interuption option but it has an option to run a planning unit in a faster way, which may be needed for highly practiced tasks, like video games